Surveillance video does not support police claims that George Floyd resisted arrest - Local News 8

 Floyd’s death this week sparked protests across the country after video emerged that shows the 46-year-old black man handcuffed and on the ground saying, “I can’t breathe,” as a police officer holds him down with a knee on his neck.

 All four officers involved in the incident have been fired from the Minneapolis Police Department.
-But that has not quieted calls for them to face criminal charges.
+The officer who knelt on Floyd, Derek Chauvin, was arrested Friday and charged with third-degree murder and manslaughter, according to Hennepin County Attorney Mike Freeman.

 But surveillance footage from the nearby Dragon Wok restaurant shows the first point of contact between Floyd and officers.
 While there are several minutes where Floyd’s interactions cannot be seen from the camera’s vantage point, the footage does not appear to support the assertion that Floyd resisted arrest.